-Pinot Grigio is one the most abundantly drunken white wines in the world.
-It’s prized for its light, dry, moderately acidic and crisp body with notes of tree, citrus and tropical fruit.
-Additionally, Pinot Grigio is often has refreshing and elevated acidity, allowing the wine to pair well with and accentuate flavors best present in fish and shellfish.
+Pinot Grigio is one of the most abundantly drunken white wines in the world.
+It’s prized for its light, dry, moderately acidic and crisp body with notes of tree, citrus, and tropical fruit.
+Additionally, Pinot Grigio often has refreshing and elevated acidity, allowing the wine to pair well with and accentuate flavors best present in fish and shellfish.

 Best Pinot Grigio Pairings & Recipes

 My favorite thing to eat with Pinot Grigio is sushi, but that’s for good reason.
 It goes well with food items that have a soft and crisp consistency.
 Nothing too heavy.
 If raw fish isn’t your thing, there are plenty of great options.
 Whitefish works best.
 Grilled Chilean sea-bass ranks high, followed closely by pan-seared grouper, snapper, mahimahi, redfish, tilapia and flounder.
 Try to find the freshest seafood you can.
 Every time I stop by South Florida I’ll stop by the docks and buy a few filets from the charter boats around sunset.
 Snag a bottle of Pinot Grigio on your way home and you’ve got it made.

 If you’re a fan of shellfish, oysters, both raw or fried, and Grilled scallops are your two best bets.
 Try utilizing ginger, oregano, thyme, cracked white and black pepper, parsley and garlic as you prepare your dishes.
 Don’t forget the lemon & lime!
 Better yet, marinate your fish with a little bit of Pinot as well.

 Our Favorite Fish & Shellfish Recipes for Pinot Grigio Pairings

 - Mahimahi Tacos with Cilantro and Mango-poblano Salsa